-An IFMGA Mountain Guide is a professional whose competence has been certified by an official institution, accredited by the IFMGA.
-He may lead, instruct, advise and coach members of the public in a variety of mountain situations, for example general mountaineering whether on foot or on skis, or more technical activities like rock climbing and ice climbing.
+An IFMGA-certified mountain guide is a professional whose competence has been certified by an official institution that is accredited by the IFMGA.
+He/she may lead, instruct, advise and coach members of the public in the four disciplines of mountaineering, ski touring, rock climbing and ice climbing.

-Recognising that individual countries may have their own individual requirements as regards the training of their own Mountain Guides, a degree of autonomy exists within the IFMGA Training Scheme.
-While the Scheme covers technical skills in depth, the IFMGA attaches equal importance to the non-technical or ‘soft’ skills of a Mountain Guide.
-Also, each and every IFMGA Mountain Guide is expected to observe the Code of Professional Conduct.
+Recognising that individual countries may have their own individual requirements as regards the training of their own mountain guides, a degree of autonomy exists within the IFMGA Training Scheme.
+While the scheme covers technical skills in depth, the IFMGA attaches equal importance to the non-technical or “soft” skills of a mountain guide.
+Also, each and every IFMGA-certified mountain guide is expected to observe the Code of Professional Conduct.

-Any country with an existing and substantive Mountain Guiding Association may join the IFMGA, provided it complies with the entry requirements, and indeed is encouraged to do so; and the IFMGA has guidelines for interested associations outlining the application procedure.
-It is an objective of the IFMGA that there is free movement of Mountain Guides within its member countries.
+Any country with an existing and substantive mountain guiding association may join the IFMGA, provided it complies with the entry requirements, and indeed is encouraged to do so.
+The IFMGA has guidelines for interested associations outlining the application procedure.
+It is an objective of the IFMGA that there is free movement of mountain guides within its member countries.

-In addition to training Mountain Guides in the core skills of mountain guiding, the IFMGA also runs courses for professionals in Canyoning and in Rope Access.
+In addition to training mountain guides in the core skills of mountain guiding, the IFMGA also runs courses for professionals in canyoning and rope access.

-An IFMGA Mountain Guide’s skills are transferable to situations away from the mountains, for example to give specialist support to the Fire and Rescue Services.
+An IFMGA-certified mountain guide’s skills are transferable to situations away from the mountains, for example to give specialist support to fire and rescue services.